nisha-jagadeesh08/cycleBilling_Project/README.md

 # cycleBilling [Pricing Module]
-The module to be developed is a pricing engine for a cycle.
-A cycle can be thought of as high level components -
+The module developed is a pricing engine for a cycle.

-frame,
-handle bar with brakes,
+A cycle can be thought of as high level components - frame, handle bar with brakes, seating,
-seating,